gleechi/gleechi.github.io/pages/1.0.0/unity/unity_component_myvirtualgrasp.md

 <!--enable this if you want to use this avatar to reflect networked data (i.e. listening to another client over network in a multiplayer scenario), as explained in [Multiplayer Interaction](multiplayer_interaction.1.0.0.html), or the [VG_Networking Component](unity_component_vgnetworing.1.0.0.html).-->
 <!--Check the **Replay** option if you want to use this avatar not for runtime-control, but for replaying recorded sensor data, as explained in [Sensor Record and Replay](sensor_record_replay.1.0.0.html), or the [VG_Recorder Component](unity_component_vgrecorder.1.0.0.html).-->

-### Profile
+### Controller Profile

-{% include image.html file="unity/unity_vg_ec_unityxrhand.png" alt="VG Controller profile in Unity." caption="VG Controller profile as scriptable object in Unity." %}
+{% include image.html file="unity/unity_vg_ec_unityxrhand_1_0_0.png" alt="VG Controller profile in Unity." caption="VG Controller profile as scriptable object in Unity." %}

 Through controller profiles (which are ScriptableObjects), you are able to configure a number of controller-related settings and thereyby allow you to quickly switch between different controller inputs, such as UnityXR (e.g. supporting Quest), LeapMotion, Mouse, and others.
-A number of common VG_ControllerProfile are part of the VG SDK and you can find them in __Resources/ExternalControllers__.
+A number of common VG_ControllerProfile are part of the VG SDK and you can find them in __Resources/VG_ControllerProfiles__.
 Elements of each VG_ControllerProfile are explained in this table:

 <!--{% include image.html file="unity/unity_vg_sensor.png" alt="Sensor configuration options in Unity." caption="Sensor configuration options in Unity." %}-->